Help to set up offering care and support as a community micro-enterprise

 What is a community micro-enterprise (small business)?

-A community micro-enterprise is a small enterprise or venture offering flexible and person-centred services or support.
-Local people helping other local people and anybody can start one.
+A community micro-enterprise (or CME) is a small enterprise or venture offering flexible and person-centred services or support.
+Local people help other local people and anybody can start one.

 - help at home and homecare